ViXiVTech/Wordpress-PWA-Pro/readme.txt

 = 1.6 =
 * Date: [23.April.2018](https://superpwa.com/1-6-released-multisite-network-support/?utm_source=wordpress.org&utm_medium=changelog)
 * New Feature: WordPress Multisite Network Compatibility.
-One of the most requested features for SuperPWA is now here!
+One of the most requested features for PWA Pro is now here!
 Thanks [@juslintek](https://wordpress.org/support/topic/add-manifest-json-support-for-multisite/#post-9998629) for doing a major share of the heavy lifting.
 * New Feature: Added description to the manifest.
 You can now include a brief description of what your app is about.
 * Enhancement: Moved manifest to the very top of wp_head for better compatibility with some browsers.
 * Enhancement: Improved the file and folder naming, organization, and inline documentation for better readability.